xcenv/xcenv/README.md

 Install shims for all Xcode binaries in the /usr/bin folder.
 The shim files will temporarily set `DEVELOPER_DIR` before calling the real `/usr/bin/${command}`

 	$ xcenv rehash

+## Environment Variables

+### XCENV_ROOT

+If you want to change where all the shims and global settings are set for xcenv, you can use the XCENV_ROOT environment variable to do so.
+By default the value is set to `XCENV_ROOT="${HOME}/.xcenv"`.

+If you absolutely need to store everything under Homebrew's prefix, include this in your profile:

+	export XCENV_ROOT=#{var}/xcenv

+### XCENV_DO_NOT_SHIM_LIST

+Sometimes you don't want xcenv to shim a tool.
+One example is if you prefer to use the latest git from [homebrew](http://brew.sh/).

+To exclude a file from being shimmed, set the XCENV_DO_NOT_SHIM_LIST to a list of space delimited filenames in your profile:

+	export XCENV_DO_NOT_SHIM_LIST="git c++"